channprj/google-search-navigator/README.md

 > WIP

-Navigate google search results like a pro.
+Navigate google search results using your keyboard.